 Capture your travel experiences with a decent camera

-What to do in Delhi #5.
-Explore the Paharganj Area
+Get Lost in the Paharganj Area

 The Paharganj district isn't a specific sight per se but it's certainly something to behold if you want to experience a slice of the real Delhi.
 Paharganj is a rough and ready neighbourhood in Central Delhi, and is where much of Delhi's budget accommodation is found which makes it popular with backpackers and budget travellers.
-Here you will likely see piles of rubbish burning in the streets;cows wondering around aimlessly; impoverished kids suffering from polio; street hawkers trying to sell you all kinds of things; and more than a few shady characters lurking about.
+Here you will likely see piles of rubbish burning in the streets; cows wondering around aimlessly; impoverished kids suffering from polio; street hawkers trying to sell you all kinds of things; and more than a few shady characters lurking about.
 Learn to manage life in Paharganj and you will be equipped to manage anything!

-It's possible to visit al these sights in a single day, although I would recommend taking two days so you can take the time to appreciate them.
+It's possible to visit all these sights in a single day, although I would recommend taking two days so you can take the time to appreciate them.
 A first-time visit to Delhi can result in complete sensory overload.
 You need at least a couple of days to let it all sink in and adjust.
 But I would advise you to adjust fast!
 There are a number of ways to get around these sights.
 Public transport is incredibly cheap in Delhi and the Delhi metro is fast, cheap and very clean.
 Another option is to hire a driver for the day.
 Your hotel should be able to arrange this for you and will still work out as being very cheap, but you will be expected to tip the driver.
 Have fun in Delhi!

 Delhi Travel Poll